Evelyn Owen: Development of the Owen gun

-It transpired that a potential barrier to the adaption of the Owen gun by the army was the development of the Sten gun in the United Kingdom, which was expected to be available by the end of 1941.
+One potential barrier to the adaption of the Owen gun by the army was the development of the Sten gun in the United Kingdom, which was expected to be available by the end of 1941.
 Milford advised Owen that the army was prepared to wait for the Sten, unaware that significant compromises had been made to the design of the Sten to facilitate mass production.
 However, the government, in the form of the Minister for the Army, Percy Spender overruled the decision and placed an order for 100 guns.
 This allowed large-scale testing to be completed.

-In late June 1941 Owen was discharged from the AIF and began work at Lysaght who manufactured his gun.
-In September 1941 his gun was ready for testing against similar weapons; the American Thompson Machine Gun, the Sten and the German Bergmann.
+In late June 1941, Owen was discharged from the AIF and began work at Lysaght who manufactured his gun.
+In September 1941 his gun was ready for testing against similar weapons: the American Thompson Machine Gun, the Sten and the German Bergmann.
 The Owen proved superior to the other weapons and having been variously immersed in water, mud and sand, it also proved itself almost impossible to jam while the other weapons faltered and eventually became unworkable.
 As a result of the success of the trials, the initial order of 100 firearms was increased to 2,000.
 After further difficulties, the Owen gun entered mass production in Australia.

 The gun was eventually patented in 1943, and Owen, the patentee, received royalties per gun built.
 He later sold the rights to the patent to the Commonwealth of Australia.

-By late 1942 the Owen was being used in jungle fighting against the Japanese in New Guinea.
+By late 1942, the Owen was being used in jungle fighting against the Japanese in New Guinea.
 Despite the development of an Australian variant of the Sten, the Austen, the Owen was found to still be the weapon of choice amongst soldiers.
 More than 45,000 Owen guns were produced during the Second World War and they continued in use during the Korean War, the Malayan Emergency and in the early years of the Vietnam War.